JohannesKraggerud/Rooting/README.md

 A: While most Android devices can be rooted, the process and tools required can vary depending on the device's manufacturer, model, and software version.

 **Q: Can I unroot my device?**
 A: Yes, most root managers provide an option to unroot your device.
+If you want to unroot manually flash the stock boot.img using fastboot.

 ## Contributing